 As with all medical procedures results may vary.
 Patients should consult with their physician to determine their course of treatment.

-1. Jim and Dan were treated with the iTind procedure and are an unpaid speakers.
+1. Jim, Dan, and Gene were treated with the iTind procedure and are unpaid speakers.